The Built-In min() and max() Functions

 Python's built-in min() and max() functions are interesting to study because they appear to be overloaded.
 This means the identifiers min() and max() effectively refer to two functions each, and their positional parameters determine which variant gets called.
 I'm saying "appear to be overloaded" because Python doesn't support actual function overloading in the sense that Java does, for instance.
 However, Python functions are very flexible in handling their parameters, so it's possible for a function to inspect its parameters and exhibit different behavior based on that.

-Putting the parameter handling aside for a moment, both functions do precisely what their names suggest. min() returns the smallest, and max() returns the largest value given to it.
+Putting the parameter handling aside for a moment, both functions do precisely what their names suggest. min() returns the smallest, and max() returns the greatest value given to it.
 Otherwise, their behavior is identical — what you learn about min() transfers to max() and vice versa.

 With one iterable positional parameter